 What does the Audi Warranty Cover

-The Audi new car warranty will cover your vehicle for 3 years/60,000 miles, starting on the day that your car was delivered.
+The standard Audi warranty for new cars will cover your vehicle for 3 years/60,000 miles, starting on the day that your car was delivered.
 It covers you for the repair or replacement of any manufacturing faults or defects at an approved Audi Centre, provided you keep up with Audi’s servicing requirements.

 If you plan to drive your new Audi for more than 3 years, up to a total of 100,000 miles, you can also purchase an Audi extended warranty.